An Online Newsletter of

 “Two Chairs, No Waiting” is our weekly podcast of TAGS news, interviews and pretty much whatever happens to be going on in and around Mayberry.
 It’s hosted by Allan Newsome.

 There’s a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
 Past episodes are in an online Archives in case you want to listen to or view ones you’ve missed.
-(As of this week, there have been 633 episodes since Allan started the podcasts in 2008!).
+(As of this week, there have been an amazing 640 episodes since Allan started the podcasts in 2008!).

 And you’ll also find links on our Podcasts web page to another outstanding Mayberry-related podcast: Burke on Mayberry, also a long-running program, hosted by TAGSRWC’s Kevin Burke.